sumeeth05/solid-zest/README.md

 # 🍋 solid-zest

-Lightweight, intuitive state management for Solid.js.
-Inspired by Redux Toolkit and Zustand for Solid's fine-grained reactivity.
+A lightweight, type-safe, and modular state management library for SolidJS.
+Inspired by Redux Toolkit/Zustand and built for Solid's fine-grained reactivity.

 ## ✨ Features